afsaraj/filmmaking-roadmap/README.md

 # 🎬 Filmmaking Mastery Roadmap – By Afsar Ahamed

 ### 🎯 Goal
-Own the craft of filmmaking end-to-end — from idea to post-production — with mastery of storytelling, screenwriting tools, cinematography, production, editing, and delivery.
+Own the craft of filmmaking end-to-end — from idea to post-production — with mastery of storytelling, screenwriting tools, cinematography, production, editing, sound design, scoring, and delivery.

 ---